 - Thursday, November 15, 2018

-Smith students who participate in the program must take the six introductory evening classes at Smith College as well as enroll in BUX 253 Indo-Tibetan Buddhist Philosophy and Hermeneutics, a three-credit January term course.
+Smith students who participate in the program must take the six introductory evening classes at Smith College as well as enroll in BUS 253 Indo-Tibetan Buddhist Philosophy and Hermeneutics, a four-credit January term course.
 Five College students should check with their home institution or the program director for information about obtaining credit.

 While in residence at Sarnath, there will be daily lectures in Buddhist philosophy, close reading and discussion of important Buddhist treatises, hermeneutics and special lectures on such topics as Tibetan medicine, art, history and culture taught by the faculty and staff of the Central University of Tibetan Studies.
 Arrangements for language instruction can be made for any students who wish to pursue this.